Last Updated on

 Health Benefits of Tuna

-After doing some reading, I learned that lean proteins will also make you feel full and unlike carbohydrates, they are much more healthy for you.
+After doing some reading, I learned that lean protein will also make you feel full and unlike carbohydrates, they are much more healthy for you.
 My two favorite protein sources are tuna and beans.
 Tuna is loaded with vitamins and nutrients and is low in saturated fats.
 Beans are high in anti-oxidants and lots of different vitamins and minerals.
 The combination of the two is a perfect choice for me.

 Skipjack tuna is classified as a light tuna.
 Scientists have stated that skipjack tuna has a healthy population worldwide.
-Ocean Naturals harvests their skpjack tuna in the Western and Central Pacific Ocean, where the largest amount of skipjack in the world are found.
-The skipjack population in this area is managed by the Western and Central Pacific Fisheries Commission (WCPFC), and in many areas, the Parties to the Nauru Agreement (PNA), which have put in place conservation measures to help prevent over fishing.
+Ocean Naturals harvests their skipjack tuna in the Western and Central Pacific Ocean, where the largest amount of skipjack in the world are found.
+The skipjack population in this area is managed by the Western and Central Pacific Fisheries Commission (WCPFC), and in many areas, the Parties to the Nauru Agreement (PNA), which have put in place conservation measures to help prevent overfishing.
 Ocean Naturals skipjack are caught by purse seine vessels fishing on free-schools of fish.
 I love that Ocean Naturals is a wild premium tuna.

 Since Ocean Naturals Skipjack Tuna is found at Walmart, I headed out to our Walmart to pick some up.
 I love that this canned tuna comes packed in water.
 That makes it an even healthier choice for me.
 While I was at Walmart, I picked up a few other things I needed for my recipe and did some grocery shopping.